 5 Neighborhoods for 5 Types of Fans

-For most first-time visitors, Downtown Dallas is the right call.
-It has the best transit access and puts you at the bus bridge departure point.
-But your priorities might shift that pick.
-This table shows the tradeoffs at a glance.
+For most first-time visitors, Downtown Dallas was the right call: the best transit access in the metroplex, and the bus bridge left from its northwest edge.
+Other priorities shifted that pick.
+The table shows the tradeoffs at a glance.

 | Neighborhood | To Stadium | Walk Score | WC Hotel Rate | Best For |